Towaco, New Jersey

-Towaco is an unincorporated community located within Montville Township in Morris County, New Jersey, United States.
-The area is served as United States Postal Service ZIP code 07082.
+Towaco /təˈwɑː.koʊ/ is an unincorporated community and census-designated place (CDP) in the township of Montville, Morris County, New Jersey, United States.
+As of the 2020 census, it had a population of 5,624.

+The area is served as United States Postal Service ZIP Code 07082.
 Its name reflects the Native American history in the area, which identified the locale as TaWagh, meaning "hill", a reference to the terrain of Towaco.

 The Towaco station offers NJ Transit rail service along the Montclair-Boonton Line.
 It essentially replaced the abandoned Montville station.
 The train station has been renovated.

+Geography

+Towaco is in eastern Morris County and occupies the northeastern part of Montville Township.
+It is bordered to the north by the borough of Kinnelon and to the east by the borough of Lincoln Park.
+The Passaic River forms the southeast border of the community, across which is Fairfield Township in Essex County.
+U.S. Route 202 passes through the center of Towaco, leading east into Lincoln Park and west 4 mi to Boonton.
+Interstate 287 passes through the west side of the community, with the closest access being Exit 47 (US 202) just outside the community to the west.

+According to the U.S. Census Bureau, the Towaco CDP has a total area of 6.06 sqmi, of which 6.00 sqmi are land and 0.06 sqmi, or 1.06%, are water.
+The community is within the watershed of the Passaic River.

 Demographics

+Towaco first appeared as a census designated place in the 2020 U.S. census.

-As of the 2010 United States Census, the population for ZIP Code Tabulation Area 07082 was 5,384.
+As of the 2010 United States census, the population for the Towaco ZIP Code Tabulation Area of 07082 was 5,384.

 Economy

-In Towaco is a location of the leading manufacturer of machines and plants for the foam industry.
-This American location is called Baumer of America, Inc. and is one of the biggest employers of the city.
+Towaco is a location of Bäumer of America, Inc., a manufacturer of machines and plants for the foam industry.

-Sea Breeze, maker of Bosco Chocolate Syrup and beverage concentrates for the foodservice trade, is located in Towaco.
+Sea Breeze, maker of Bosco Chocolate Syrup and beverage concentrates for the food service trade, is located in Towaco.